mobxjs/mobx/docs/refguide/autorun.md

 }
 ```

-When you run this code, you get the following output:
+Running this code, you will get the following output:

 ```
 Energy level: 100